stephane/libmodbus/docs/modbus_send_raw_request_tid.md

 contain at least a slave/unit identifier and a function code.
 This function can be used to send request not handled by the library.

+The tid paramter enables one to specify a transaction identifier.

 The public header of libmodbus provides a list of supported Modbus functions codes, prefixed by `MODBUS_FC_` (eg. `MODBUS_FC_READ_HOLDING_REGISTERS`), to help build of raw requests.